ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 ```

 ##### ReadAllInClanAsync
-We are validating that the ninja, returned by our Web API, are the one returned by our mocked database, the `TableStorageMock` `ReadPartitionAsync()` method.
+We want to make sure that the ninja returned by the Web API are the one returned by our mocked database, the `TableStorageMock`'s `ReadPartitionAsync()` method.

 > As a reminder, our ninja's partition key is the clan's name, which leads us to request the whole partition to query all ninja of a single clan.
 > This kind of design can also come in handy if we want to delete a whole clan (by simply deleting the partition).